milindpatel11/music-with-java/README.md

 1. Chromatic440.java --- takes one command line argument duration and plays 12 notes (+1 from octave above) from Chromatic scale of ConcertA

-2. ChordMajor.java. -- Takes two command line arguments.
+2. ChordMajor.java  -- Takes two command line arguments.
   First integer : (0 for A major chord from ConcertA chromatic scale - starting 440hz, 1 for A# or Bb and so on).
   Second double duration : for how long to play chord